h3dema/bwping-udp/README.md

   * output in JSON format
   * set CPU affinity
   * format to print bandwidth numbers in (Kbits/sec, Kbytes/sec, Mbits/sec, MBytes/sec)
-  * capture the signal and noise in the wireless interface
+  * capture the signal and noise in the wireless interface at the AP

 ##AUTHORS